 D. Since the railroad route is blocked east of the YMCA, take the YMCA Trail to the Coal Creek Trail, and head east.
 Near the end, you'll pass waterfalls and well-marked historic sites.
 For an alternate route (more history & scenery), turn left before the Y, and follow Newcastle Commons Drive north and west to the Newcastle Monument (history as brick sculpture).
 Take the Thomas Rouse Trail down to the Coal Creek Trail, head east, and turn left onto the scenic Primrose Trail.
 It crosses Coal Creek on attractive footbridges, and rejoins the railroad route before the waterfalls and historic sites.

-The Thomas Rouse Road is shown on the map in shades of brown, as part of a walking route with six segments (1-6):
+The Thomas Rouse Road is shown on the map above in shades of brown, as part of a walking route with six segments (1-6):

 1. The Thomas Rouse Trail is the first segment of the route.
 The present trail runs from the Coal Creek Trail through Newcastle Commons to the Golf Course Trail on Newcastle Golf Club Road.
 The Commons makes a fine trailhead, with parking, restaurants, and references to history: the History Display, the Central Square, and the Newcastle Monument.
-While the southern portion of the Thomas Rouse Trail is closed for construction, use Newcastle Commons Drive as a shortcut.

 2. The next segment follows 136th south to China Falls Park.
 It's a quiet street, shaded by dense woods on both sides, without sidewalks or shoulders.
 In this area, remnants of old Newcastle – abandoned mineshafts, the old Baima House – provide a singular opportunity for a history park or interpretive facilities.
 A wooded nature trail could link historic sites.
 Completing a safe trail-sidewalk route here will complete the Thomas Rouse Trail on segments 1-3 as envisaged in Newcastle's 2019 Comprehensive Plan.